A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Simulation studies

 \subsection{Robustness to \JL{signal-to-noise ratios}}

 Figure~\ref{fig:change-snr} shows the comparison results \JL{under varying signal-to-noise ratios (SNRs)}.
 We can see that the coverage performance of the de-sparsified methods is more robust to SNR changes.
-On the other hand, the pBLPR method works well when SNR is high (say, larger \JL{than} 5), but it may have low coverage probabilities for nonzero \JL{coefficients} when SNR is low.
-This is reasonable because \JL{the} Lasso cannot correctly identify the true nonzero \JL{coefficients} with high probability when SNR is low.
-The pBLPR method depends more on the model selection performance of \JL{the} Lasso, but it has much shorter (more than $20\%$ in average) confidence interval lengths for the zero \JL{coefficients} even when SNR is low.
+On the other hand, the \pBLPR{} method works well when SNR is high (say, larger \JL{than} 5), but it may have low coverage probabilities for nonzero \JL{coefficients} when SNR is low.
+This is reasonable because \JL{the} lasso cannot identify nonzero \JL{coefficients} with high probability when SNR is low.
+The \pBLPR{} method depends more on the model selection performance of \JL{the} lasso.
+However, it has much shorter (more than $20\%$, on average) confidence interval lengths for zero \JL{coefficients} even when SNR is low.